GaloisInc/crucible/doc/tutorial/tutorial.md

 ```

 This has largely the same structure as the Java example, except that
-the `llvm_symexec` command takes and extra argument, describing
+the `llvm_symexec` command takes an extra argument, describing
+allocations (here the empty list `[]`),
-allocations, and the input and output descriptions take sizes as well
+and the input and output descriptions take sizes as well
 as values, to compensate for the fact that LLVM does not track how
 much memory a given variable takes up.
 In simple scalar cases such as
 this one, the size argument will always be `1`.
 However, if an input